-When you are in Snyder, you'll notice that it is more blue-collar than most other communities in America.
-35.71% of Snyder’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Snyder is a blue-collar town, with 35.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Snyder is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Snyder who work in office and administrative support (11.42%), food service (9.82%), and sales jobs (7.46%).

 The per capita income in Snyder in 2010 was $25,070, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $100,280 for a family of four.
 However, Snyder contains both very wealthy and poor people as well.

 Snyder is an extremely ethnically-diverse city.
 The people who call Snyder home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Snyder residents report their race to be White, followed by Black or African-American.
 Snyder also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 43.16% of the city’s residents.
 Important ancestries of people in Snyder include Irish, English, Scottish, and French .

 The most common language spoken in Snyder is English.
 Other important languages spoken here include Spanish and Other Asian languages.